-The work being done with a university in India is focused on increasing specific crop productivity by using sensors to collect data on ground activity and a synthesis program to dynamically reconfigure in real time to adjust to environmental changes.
+The work being done with a university in India (Bidhan Chandra Krishi Viswavidyalaya, West Bengal by Dr. Biswapati Mandal) is focused on increasing specific crop productivity by using sensors to collect data on ground activity and a synthesis program to dynamically reconfigure in real time to adjust to environmental changes.
 The agriculture app provides actionable intelligence to scientists who use it to direct experiments and inform decision making.

 Impact of the Cognitive Information Processing Shell

 The CIM Shell has had a significant impact on the market.
 Several companies are using the process, which is licensed by AutoPredictiveCoding, LLC as noted in section 2.2.
 According to Spotcheck, the Total Addressable Market for this technology is predicted to be over $24.7 billion by 2019*.